ebuchman/blog/content/posts/uoa-liquidity.md

 interbank transactions don't use them anyways.
 The problem of liquidity is buried in the shadows of the network of bank balance sheets and the credits they create with one another.
 But inconcistencies and imbalances in these networks periodicially spill over into the visible realm of bank reserves in the great liquidity crises of banking history.
+And such crises are becoming increasingly common.

 ## Booking the Balance